fpgirard/damper/README.md

 ### Hardware

 I like the STEPPERONLINE motor.
 For \~$15, it’s powerful and reliable.
 Valar System’s VAL3000 is a robust, elegant ESP32 PCB integrated with a Trinamic 2209 controller.
 This board made this project easy and I highly recommend it.
-I decreased the current
+I decreased the current by 50% by setting the irun value for the TMC220 to 15.

 3D printed cases are OpenSCAD designs.
 STL files are also provided.
 See above bolts to attach them.